 Porcelain crowns can be the restorations of choice if you have teeth that are cracked, broken, decayed, or worn.
 For example, patients sometimes present with a cavity that is simply too large to be repaired with a filling.
-Alternatively, you might already have a tooth that has large filling that has weakened and is no longer sufficient.
+Alternatively, you might already have a tooth that has a large filling that has weakened and is no longer sufficient.
 Then again, perhaps you’ve suffered a traumatic injury and now have a fractured tooth.

 At Dental Designs of New England, Dr. Shetty and her staff use precious metal, porcelain pressed (or fused) to metal, or all-porcelain crowns.
-To maintain a fully white smile, we recommend all-ceramic crowns whenever possible.
+To maintain a fully white smile, we recommend all-porcelain crowns whenever possible.
 Porcelain crowns are also extremely durable and long lasting, and these benefits make them popular with dentists as well as patients.

-Typically, we can design, fit, and place your crowns in just a couple of conveniently scheduled appointments.
+Typically, we can design, fit, and place a crown in just a couple of conveniently scheduled appointments.
 At the initial visit, Dr. Shetty gently administers a local anesthetic to numb the tooth and surrounding gum tissue.
 Then, she minimally shapes the sides and biting surface in order to make room for your new crown.
 She will also remove any decay if there is a cavity.
 The tooth must be reshaped so that your new crown fits comfortably between the adjacent teeth and is not so high that it interferes with your natural bite.

 Call our Merrimack dental office today and reserve an appointment for yourself or a member of your family.
-Patients in the Merrimack, Nashua, Bedford, Hollis, Hudson, and Amherst areas rely on Dr. Shetty for comprehensive dental care and a lifetime of healthy smiles.
+Patients in the Merrimack, Nashua, Bedford, Hollis, Hudson, and Amherst areas rely on Dr. Shetty for comprehensive restorative care and a lifetime of healthy smiles.